 Located on Virginia Commonwealth University’s MCV Campus in downtown Richmond, VCU Health Sciences includes five health sciences schools — Allied Health Professions, Dentistry, Medicine, Nursing and Pharmacy — and the Massey Cancer Center.

-Our School of Allied Health Professions has five programs ranked in the top 20 of U.S. News & World Report, with three of those programs ranked in the top five: Nurse Anesthesia (1), Health Administration (3) and Rehabilitation Counseling (4).
+Our College of Health Professions has five programs ranked in the top 20 of U.S. News & World Report, with three of those programs ranked in the top five: Nurse Anesthesia (1), Health Administration (3) and Rehabilitation Counseling (4).

 Our School of Dentistry is the only dental school in Virginia, shaping the future of dental education and research in the Commonwealth and beyond.
 It provides comprehensive dentistry that promotes oral health and access to care for human wellness, receiving 99,245 unique patient visits in 2016 and treating 2,300 dental emergencies.